josephbeuysmum/Dertisch/README.md

 	// provides capacity to load and get copies of images

 	DTMaitreD
-	// manages the addition and removal of Dishs and their relationships with Interactors and Presenters (maitre Ds are classically VIPER routings)
+	// manages the addition and removal of Dishs and their relationships with Interactors and Waiters (maitre Ds are classically VIPER routings)

 	DTOrders
 	// provides an independent and scoped app-wide communications mechanism